OWASP/www-chapter-bay-area/tab_hackerdays.md

 ## Example

-We organize a unique workshop stlye event called hackerdays.
+We organize a unique workshop stlye event called hackerdays.Follow this page for the next Hackerday announcement.